sergey-nechaev/devdocs/contributor-guide/backward-compatible-development/index.md

 The following is a list of prohibited JS code changes:

 -  Removing or renaming an interface or class
 -  Removing or renaming public or protected methods
 -  Introducing a method to an interface
 -  Introducing an abstract method to a class
 -  Removing or renaming static functions
 -  Adding non-optional arguments in public and protected methods
 -  Modifying the default value for optional arguments in public and protected methods
 -  Removing or renaming public or protected properties
 -  Removing or renaming constants

 ### XML Schema

 The following is a list of prohibited [XML](https://glossary.magento.com/xml) Schema changes:

 -  Adding an obligatory node
 -  Adding an obligatory attribute
 -  Removing or renaming an attribute or node type
 -  Removing or renaming a configuration file

 ### DB Schema

 The following is a list of prohibited DB Schema changes:

 -  Modifying field type, default value, or property
 -  Removing or renaming a table
 -  Introducing a required field

 ### CSS/Less

 The following is a list of prohibited CSS/Less changes:

 -  Removing or renaming a class
 -  Removing or renaming a mix-in
 -  Removing or renaming a variable

 ### Magento APIs

 The following is a list of prohibited Magento API changes:

 -  Removing or renaming an event
 -  Removing or renaming a [layout](https://glossary.magento.com/layout) handle
 -  Removing or renaming a store configuration path
 -  Modifying the directory structure
 -  Removing an @api annotation
 -  Modifying the Magento tool command argument list
 -  Modifying or removing the Magento tool command
-- [Topic names for message queue]({{ page.baseurl }}/extension-dev-guide/message-queues/config-mq.html), except automatically generated names (e.g. topic names generated by [Asynchronous Web API](https://devdocs.magento.com/guides/v2.3/rest/asynchronous-web-endpoints.html).
+-  [Topic names for message queue]({{ page.baseurl }}/extension-dev-guide/message-queues/config-mq.html), except automatically generated names (e.g. topic names generated by [Asynchronous Web API]({{ page.baseurl }}/rest/asynchronous-web-endpoints.html).
 Automatically generated topic names should be treated as private implementation and may be changed at any time if needed.

 ### Translatable phrases

-Do not modify any translatable phrase.
+Do not modify or add any translatable phrase.

 ### Magento functional and integration tests

 The following is a list of prohibited changes to Magento functional and integration tests:

 -  Changing a fixture format
 -  Changing a fixture content (except changes forced by new functionality)

 ## Allowed Code Changes